rpashev/react-movie-app/README.md

 - Logout

-## Project setup anda available scripts
+## Project setup and available scripts

 In the project directory, you can run: